-Personally, I think of blame as a shield, a way to protect ourselves from facing tough realities, a means to deny and forestall admissions that complicated issues exist, and that we need an assist in resolving them, assuming they can be resolved.
-I also think of blame as a way of deflecting personal accountability, the role we each play in what happens to us, as we interact with another person, or for that matter, the larger world.
+Personally, I think of blame as a shield, a way to protect ourselves from facing tough realities, a means to deny and forestall admissions that complicated issues exist, and that we need an assist in resolving them — assuming they can be resolved.
+I also think of blame as a way of deflecting personal or institutional accountability, a diversion, an obfuscation.

-While playing the blame game may provide momentary relief — and distraction — it does little to improve a situation that needs addressing.
-This is certainly the case in relationships.
+While playing the blame game may provide momentary relief, it does little to improve a situation that needs addressing.
+This is true in politics; this is certainly the case in relationships.

 Blaming Others Is Toxic

-At its most toxic, I view blaming others for all that is wrong in our lives as a virtual guarantee that we will never achieve emotional intimacy with another human being, much less a modicum of happiness.
+In the context of relationships, at its most toxic, blaming others for all that is wrong in our lives is a virtual guarantee that we will never achieve emotional intimacy with another human being, much less a modicum of happiness.
 How could we, with so little aptitude for vulnerability or for admitting our failings?

 I had a parent who was an expert at the blame game, and thus she painted herself into the corner of victimhood, making loving her a challenge, and leaving her in a state of resentment and bitterness.

 I’ve had relationships wherein nothing was ever “his fault” or his doing; any problem was the making of someone else — at the office, or with me.

 Describing the psychology of blaming others, Psychology Today points out

 The blame game consists of blaming another person for an event or state of affairs thought to be undesirable, and persisting in it instead of proactively making changes that ameliorate the situation.